historical-theology/stthomas/return-to-god/syllabus-summer2025-session2.md

 ##### The Liturgical Immersion Assignment will be due no later than **11:59 PM on Friday, July 18.**

-The reason why I have this 'main' or 'final' project due by this date, about 2 weeks before the end of the term, is so that every student will have the opportunity to choose (optionally) to do a revision for an improved grade.
+The reason why I have this 'main' or 'final' project due by this date, 2 weeks before the end of the term, is so that every student will have the opportunity to choose (optionally) to do a revision for an improved grade.

 ### Unit 2: Fall
 *Is all lost?*